 The Student Affairs Office will facilitate a commemorative display of veteran photographs and stories from Nov.
 11-15 in the Second Floor Student Lounge.
 Please share a photo of any veteran that you wish to be added to the display.
 Contact Student Affairs at firstname.lastname@example.org / 303.797.5668 or visit Room M2820.

 The Arapahoe Community College Astronomy Program will host "star parties" to observe the night sky on Sept.
 20, Oct.
 11 and Nov.
 8 at the Littleton Campus (outside on the West Lawn; between the main building and lot G).

 All three star parties will be held in an open house format from 8:00 - 10:00 p.m. (please dress appropriately for these outdoor events), and attendees are welcome to arrive at their convenience.
 ACC will provide a telescope at all three star parties, which are free and open to the public (no RSVP necessary).

 Additionally, FREE hot cocoa and cookies will be served.

-For more information about this symposium, or to RSVP, please contact Charlotte Mattsson-Smith at firstname.lastname@example.org or 303.797.5946.
+For more information, or to inquire about accommodations, please contact Dr. Kathryn Winograd at firstname.lastname@example.org or 303.797.5815.